Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Add elevation source from raster/README.md

 ## How to use the sample

-When loaded, the sample will show a scene with a terrain surface applied.
+When opened, the sample displays a scene with a terrain surface applied.
 Pan and zoom to explore the scene and observe how the terrain surface allows visualizing elevation differences.

 ## How it works

-1. Create an `ArcGISScene` and add it to a `SceneView`.
+1. Create a `Scene` and add it to a `SceneView`.
-2. Create a `RasterElevationSource` with a list of raster file paths.
+2. Create a `RasterElevationSource` with an array of raster file URLs.
-3. Add this source to the scene's base surface: `scene.getBaseSurface().getElevationSources().add(rasterElevationSource)`.
+3. Add the source to the scene's base surface.

 ## Relevant API

 * RasterElevationSource
 * Surface

+## Offline data

+This sample uses the [MontereyElevation](https://arcgisruntime.maps.arcgis.com/home/item.html?id=98092369c4ae4d549bbbd45dba993ebc) raster.
+It is downloaded from ArcGIS Online automatically.

 ## Additional information